DevonAir Radio in Crisis

 • These departures are significant because they involve senior figures crucial to the station’s day-to-day operations and strategic direction.
 Such exits likely created a vacuum in leadership and decision-making, leaving the remaining staff feeling uncertain and insecure about their future.

-• The article speculates about Norman Davenport possibly stepping down at the annual company meeting in February.
-While Mr. Davenport himself states that he has not yet set a date for his departure, he mentions plans for overseas cruising, suggesting that he is considering retirement or at least a step back from active management.
+• The article speculates about Norman Devonport possibly stepping down at the annual company meeting in February.
+While Mr. Devonport himself states that he has not yet set a date for his departure, he mentions plans for overseas cruising, suggesting that he is considering retirement or at least a step back from active management.

 • This speculation would have contributed to a sense of instability and concern among the staff, as the potential loss of their founder-chairman during a time of existing turmoil might seem like an abandonment of leadership when the station needed stability.